Heathen Lexicon

 Most likely the original literal meaning “dweller on the heath, one inhabiting uncultivated land;” see “heath” + “-en.”
 Historically assumed to be ultimately from the Gothic “haiþno”: “gentile, heathen woman,” used by Ulfilas in the first translation of the Roman Bible into a Germanic language (as in Mark vii.
 26, for “Greek”); like other basic words for exclusively Roman Universalist ideas (such as “church”) and it may have come first into Gothic and then spread to other Germanic languages.
 If so, it could be a noun use of an unrelated Gothic adjective (compare Gothic “haiþi”: “dwelling on the heath,” but a religious sense is not yet known in any records specifically for this).

-Whether native or Gothic, it possibly was chosen on model of Latin “paganus,” with its root sense of “rural” (see definition of “pagan”), but that word appears relatively late in the religious sense.
+Whether native or Gothic, it possibly was chosen on model of Latin “paganus,” with its root sense of “rural” (see definitions of “pagan”), but that word appears relatively late in the religious sense.
 Or the Germanic word might have been chosen for its resemblance to Greek “ethne” (see gentile), or it may be a literal borrowing of that Greek word, perhaps via Armenian “hethanos” [Sophus Bugge].
 Boutkan (2005) presents another, most probable theory; that the Germanic word “haiþana,” referred to a person native to the “heath”, i.e., on common, rural land; a person of one's own community.
-It would then be a neutral word used by Heathen people in order to refer to each other rather than an exclusively Roman/Christian pejorative word denoting “non-Christians.”
+It would then be a neutral word used by Heathen people in order to refer to each other rather than an exclusively Roman Universal Church pejorative word denoting “non-Christians.”

 Reviewing historical documents, it can be said that “Heathen” was not an official or common derogatory term used by the Roman Universal Church to describe, disparage, oppress, and/or ridicule those that honored their native Gods & Goddesses.
 In all the official and oppressive laws concerning Heathens, the official terms used to describe them were “Paganorum” and “Gentilium.”
 Many examples of the derogatory usage of “pagan” can be found throughout the “Lex Saxonum,” a set of laws enforced against the native Heathen Germanic Saxon peoples of NW Continental Europe by Charlemagne’s decree in 803 CE.
 The term “Pagan” is in fact the only surviving term that historically is most commonly used to derisively describe non-Christians, and in particular Native Faith Heathens.